-If you purchase our common stock in this offering, your ownership interest will be diluted to the extent of the difference between the public offering price per share of common stock and the pro forma net tangible book value per share of our common stock after this offering.
-Net tangible book value per share is determined by dividing the number of outstanding shares of our common stock into our total tangible assets (total assets less intangible assets) less total liabilities.
-As of September 30, 2016, we had a historical net tangible book value of our common stock of \$25.7 million, or approximately \$2.04 per share.
+If you invest in this offering, your ownership interest will be diluted to the extent of the difference between the public offering price per share and the as adjusted net tangible book value per share after giving effect to this offering.
+We calculate net tangible book value per share by dividing the net tangible book value, which is tangible assets less total liabilities, by the number of outstanding shares of our common stock.
+Dilution represents the difference between the portion of the amount per share paid by purchasers of shares in this offering and the as adjusted net tangible book value per share of our common stock immediately after giving effect to this offering.
+Our net tangible book value as of March 31, 2017 was approximately \$28.0 million, or \$1.85 per share.

-Investors participating in this offering will incur immediate, substantial dilution.
-After giving effect to the sale of shares of common stock in this offering at the public offering price of \$4.50 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value as of September 30, 2016 would have been approximately \$34.8 million, or approximately \$2.35 per share of common stock.
-This represents an immediate increase in net tangible book value of approximately \$0.31 per share to existing stockholders, and an immediate dilution of approximately \$2.15 per share to investors participating in this offering.
+After giving effect to the sale of our common stock during the term of the sales agreement with Cantor Fitzgerald in the aggregate amount of \$20 million at an assumed offering price of \$5.30 per share, the last reported sale price of our common stock on The NASDAQ Capital Market on June 1, 2017, and after deducting commissions and estimated aggregate offering expenses payable by us, our net tangible book value as of March 31, 2017 would have been approximately \$47.2 million, or approximately \$2.50 per share of common stock.
+This represents an immediate increase in the net tangible book value of approximately \$0.65 per share to our existing stockholders and an immediate dilution in net tangible book value of approximately \$2.80 per share to new investors.